bhauman/figwheel-main/README.md

 ## Setting up a build with Tools CLI

-Set up a build which will allow you work on a set of local ClojureScript source files and hot reload them.
+Set up a build which will allow you to start a watch/build/reload process on a set of local ClojureScript source files.

+> If the following doesn't work for you please see the
+> (tutorial)[tutorial].

+The following assumes the current working directory is the root directory of your project.

 Ensure your `deps.edn` file has the `figwheel.main` dependencies: